 A new PATHFINDER Class is starting soon!
 Pick your program here and get training for your next rucking goal.

 Humans have been carrying heavy things on their backs since the dawn of time.
-Giant water jugs, antelopes, big backpacks with cast iron plates...if we were built to carry heavy sh*t, why can rucking be so uncomfortable sometimes?
+Giant water jugs, antelopes, big backpacks with cast iron plates...if we were built to carry heavy things, why can rucking be so uncomfortable sometimes?
+Whether you’re training with a ruck, walking with a weighted vest, or just hiking with a day pack, good rucking posture is what makes the miles feel sustainable instead of painful.

 Poor posture.